-Uttarkashi avalanche toll rises to nine, trekking banned for three days due to rain alert
+Uttarkashi avalanche toll rises to 16, trekking banned for three days due to rain alert

-Twenty-trainees of the Nehru Institute of Mountaineering are stranded in the hills.
+Twenty-nine trainees of the Nehru Institute of Mountaineering are stranded in the hills.

-Toll in the Uttarkashi avalanche rose to nine as five bodies were retrieved from the mountains on Thursday morning, the Nehru Institute of Mountaineering said, ANI reported.
+Toll in the Uttarkashi avalanche rose to 16 as rescue teams retrieved 12 bodies from the site on Thursday morning, the Nehru Institute of Mountaineering said, ANI reported.
 Twenty-nine trainees are still stranded.

 The avalanche hit the Draupadi Danda peak in Uttarkashi, Uttarakhand at 4 am on Tuesday.
 The peak is located in the Gangotri range of the Garhwal Himalayas at a height of 5,670 metres.